simonskodt/itu-minitwit/README.md

 We currently **lack the following features**:

+- Deploy to DigitalOcean with Vagrant.
 - Completing our front-end design.
 - Refactor the tests to work with new design.
+- Implement UI and end-to-end tests.
+- Continue working on monitoring.
+- Make UML-diagram of system.
+- Use static analysis tools.
+- Add Maintainability and Technical Debt estimation tools.

 It would be **nice to have the following features**: